pornpra/CEPT-Course-2022-EV-Segmentation/README.md

-Public EV dataset from Georgia Tech, Atlanta, USA
+Public EV dataset from Georgia Institute of Technology, Atlanta, USA